Mews Data Processing Addendum

 - in Clause 11 of the SCCs, the optional language will not apply;

-- Annex II of the SCCs shall be deemed completed with the information set out in Annex II to the Addendum;
+- Annex I of the SCCs shall be deemed completed with the information set out in Annex I to this Addendum; Annex II of the SCCs shall be deemed completed with the information set out in Annex II to the Addendum; Annex III of the SCCs shall be deemed completed with the information set out in Annex III to this Addendum;

-- References to “Regulation (EU) 2016/679” or “that Regulation” are replaced by “UK Data Protection Laws” and references to specific Article(s) of “Regulation (EU) 2016/679” are replaced with the equivalent Article or Section of UK Data Protection Laws.
+- references to “Regulation (EU) 2016/679”, “Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation)” and “that Regulation” are all replaced by “UK Data Protection Laws”.
+References to specific Article(s) of “Regulation (EU) 2016/679” are replaced with the equivalent Article or Section of UK Data Protection Laws;

-- Clause 17 is replaced to state “These SCCs are governed by the laws of England and Wales”.
+- Clause 17 of the SCCs is replaced to state “These SCCs are governed by the laws of England and Wales”.

-- The footnotes to the SCCs do not form part of the Addendum.
+- the footnotes to the SCCs do not form part of the UK Addendum, except for footnotes 8,9,10 and 11.